-12. Finland's local filing requirements will not apply if there is surrogate filing in another jurisdiction by a group entity that is a tax resident of the European Union or another group entity as appointed by the Ultimate Parent Entity.13 No inconsistencies were identified with respect to the limitation on local filing in case of surrogate filing.
+12. Greece's local filing requirements will not apply if there is surrogate filing in another jurisdiction by an MNE group.12 No inconsistencies were identified with respect to the limitation on local filing in case of surrogate filing.

 (e) Effective implementation